 50 lb bag X 0.28% of N = 14 lbs of nitrogen (N) in the 50 lb. bag of fertilizer.

-If a person's goal is to put down one pound of nitrogen per 1000 sq. ft., he now knows the 50 lb. bag will cover 14,000 sq. ft.
+Now get this: If a person wants to put down one pound of nitrogen per 1000 sq. ft., he now knows the 50 lb. bag will cover 14,000 sq. ft.

 The Importance of the Fertilizer Numbers in Applying the Correct Amount

 You can also look at it in other ways.
 Most lawn fertility programs will ask you to apply a certain amount of nitrogen per 1000 sq. ft.
 If you need to apply one pound of nitrogen (1 lbs) per 1000 sq. ft., but only have a 3000 sq. ft. lawn, then here is how you do it.
 It simply requires another math equation.
 No sweat at all.